-- (1) A person who knowingly contravenes an interdict by disposing of or otherwise dealing with property that is subject to the interdict is guilty of an offence and liable to- - (a) a fine not exceeding one hundred thousand dollars (US \$100 000)or not exceeding twice the value of the property that forms the subject of the charge, whichever is greater; or the Prosecutor-General may apply to the court that made the interdict for an order that the gift, disposition or dealing be set aside.
+- (1) A person who knowingly contravenes an interdict by disposing of or otherwise dealing with property that is subject to the interdict is guilty of an offence and liable to- - (a) a fine not exceeding one hundred thousand dollars (US \$100 000) or not exceeding twice the value of the property that forms the subject of the charge, whichever is greater; or [paragraph amended by Act No. 4 of 2014] - (b) imprisonment for a period not exceeding twenty-five years; or the Prosecutor-General may apply to the court that made the interdict for an order that the gift, disposition or dealing be set aside.